enriqueasegura/Fmethod/README.md

 # Still on the list before end of fellowship:

-The current system experiences severe coupling issues.
+1. The current system experiences severe coupling issues.
 Currently working on adding decoupling capabilities to the algorithm.

-It still aligns and keeps the beam on a given target position but it does so by following a parabolic trajectory rather than a linear trajectory.
+2. Work on adding a encoder to obtain better tuning parameters.